Stage III Lung Cancer

 • Have a type of cancer cell that responds well to certain treatments

 Manage your pain.
-You may hurt not just from your cancer but from treatments as well.
+You may feel pain not only from your cancer but also from treatments as well.
 Work with your doctors to control your pain as well as you can.
 That also may help lower your chances of depression.

 Ease other symptoms.
 Weight loss is common when you have cancer.
 Eat well to help keep up your strength and to prevent infections.
 For constant coughs, you might find relief with: